caltechlibrary/dataset/INSTALL.md

 Installation
 ============

-__dataset__ is a set of command line programs run from a shell like Bash.
-It is designed for single user, single process management of a JSON object documents as a collection where JSON documents are referenced by a unique identifier or key.  __datasetd__ is a web service which serves a similar purpose but is intended for supporting multi-user and multi-processes.
+__dataset3__ is a set of command line programs run from a shell like Bash.
+It is designed for single user, single process management of a JSON object documents as a collection where JSON documents are referenced by a unique identifier or key. __dataset3d__ is a web service which serves a similar purpose but is intended for supporting multi-user and multi-processes.

 This is generalized instructions for a release.
 For deployment suggestions see NOTES.md

 Quick install with curl or irm
 ------------------------------

 There is an experimental installer.sh script that can be run with the following command to install latest table release.
 This may  work for macOS, Linux and if you're using Windows with the Unix subsystem.
 This would be run from your shell (e.g. Terminal on macOS).

 ~~~
 curl https://caltechlibrary.github.io/dataset/installer.sh | sh